Social Media Is Bad for Artists (And We All Know It)

 Social media can be outright dangerous for your mental health

 Social media can feel exhausting.
-It is a constant race of keeping up.
+It is a constant race to keep up.
 Welcome to the world of FOMO, anxiety, competition, and comparison.

 Because platforms like Facebook and Instagram are designed to be addictive, you may find yourself checking them way more often than you’d like to.
-Social media lives from getting your attention β a high price to pay, especially if you leave the platform feeling worse than before.
+Social media’s entire business concept relies on getting as much of your attention as possible β that’s the price you pay for these ‘free’ platforms.

 The mental health effects of social are plenty.
 Studies have shown that high social media usage increases feelings of isolation, depression, and anxiety.
 Comparison and showmanship go a long way, in some cases even resulting in bullying, self-harm, and mental disorders.